-Why Should We Worry About Flammable Things?
+Why Should We Worry About Flammable Household Items?

 Every year, thousands of home fires start due to mishandled or improperly stored flammable things or materials.
 As stated by the National Fire Protection Association, flammable materials such as gasoline, aerosol cans, and cleaning solvents are responsible for more than 50,000 residential fires every year.
 These fires cause property damage in the millions of dollars and hundreds of lives lost.